CiprianBoamba/create-REST-API/README.md

 ## Usage Instructions

-List any instructions on how to use your project here.

 1. **List All Books:** To get a list of all books, make a **`GET`** request to **`/api/books`** .
 2. **Create a New Book:** To create a new book, make a **`POST`** request to **`/api/books`** with a JSON body containing **'title'**, **'author'**, **'genres'**, and **'published_year'**.
    Example: